Quantum Physical Unclonable Function based on Chaotic Hamiltonians: Physical Hamiltonian Construction

 \subsection{Device Architecture Schematic}

 In this subsection, we outline a high-level QPUF device architecture inspired by the experimental realization presented in \cite{SYK_Optical}, which serves as a proof of concept.

 A central challenge in implementing the SYK model is its inherently non-local interactions.
-To emulate SYK-type physics within a spatially local and physically realizable system, the authors of \cite{SYK_Optical} propose an optical Kagome lattice Hamiltonian with nearest-neighbor interactions and randomly distributed impurities across lattice sites (see \cref{fig: Lattice}).
+To emulate SYK-type physics within a spatially local and physically realizable system, the authors of \cite{SYK_Optical} propose an optical Kagome lattice Hamiltonian with nearest-neighbor interactions and randomly distributed impurities across lattice sites.
 The impurities create a delta-function type potential barrier.

 They demonstrate that this model effectively reduces to a SYK Hamiltonian.
-In other words, they show in eq.7 of their paper \cite{SYK_Nuc}, that the system dynamics can be described by an effective Hamiltonain $\mathcal{H}_{eff}$, which is given by,
+In other words, they show (refer to eq.7 in \cite{SYK_Nuc}), that the system dynamics can be described by an effective Hamiltonain $\mathcal{H}_{eff}$, which is given by,

 which is exactly the SYK Hamiltonian.
 While each experimental component of this setup is now standard, integrating them into a single platform may still require additional effort.

 The critical components are as follows: \begin{enumerate} \item \textbf{Random on-site potentials:} Realized by heavy atoms randomly loaded into the optical lattice.
 Their interaction strength can be tuned using Feshbach resonances \cite{hara2014three}. \item \textbf{Controlled hopping (positive or complex):} Achieved through artificial gauge fields generated by either (a) a zero-averaged homogeneous inertial force \cite{struck2012tunable} or (b) Raman-assisted tunneling in an asymmetric Kagome lattice \cite{aidelsburger2011experimental}. \end{enumerate} By tuning the strengths of the Feshbach resonances and the artificial gauge fields, the system can be driven into the chaotic phase, as demonstrated in \cite{SYK_Optical}.